 - Other credentials.
 See if they belong to any national or state-level organizations, and verify this by searching those directories.

-Step 6.
-Schedule a call.
 Armed with some good background information, you’re ready for some conversations.
-Try to book a call with at least three candidates so you have a point of comparison.
+Try to book a call with at least three candidates so you have several points of comparison.

 Questions to ask before and during each call: